kanno-soe/kanno-soe/Exposition/Theory.md

 > The ten directions, lacking substance, following conditions wholly appear within the dust-mote—this is rolling-up.
 The sūtra says: “One Buddha-land fills the ten directions; the ten directions enter the one, and without remainder.”
 When rolled-up, all phenomena appear within one dust-mote.
 If spread-out, one dust-mote pervades all places.
 Precisely in spreading-out, it is constantly rolled-up—because one dust-mote subsumes all.
 Precisely in rolling-up, it is constantly spread-out—because all subsumes the one dust-mote.
 > This is the sovereign freedom of rolling-up and spreading-out.
 >
-> — Fazang, *One Hundred Gates to the Sea of Meaning of the Huayan Sūtra* (華嚴經義海百門), Gate Four, section 9, “Rolling Up and Spreading Out”; *Taishō Tripiṭaka* 45, no. 1875, p.
+> — Fǎzàng, *One Hundred Gates to the Sea of Meaning of the Huayan Sūtra*, Gate Four, section 9, “Rolling Up and Spreading Out”; *Taishō Tripiṭaka* 45, no. 1875, p.
 631a4–9

 A recap of the structures: